Secure Jobs, Better Pay: changes to Australian workplace laws

 - the bargaining strength of the employers and employees involved.

-While there are no longer statutory individual contracts under the Fair Work Act 2009, an employee and employer can enter into an individual flexibility arrangement (IFA) which varies the terms and conditions of an enterprise agreement in order to meet the genuine needs of the employee and employer.
+While there are no longer statutory individual contracts under the FW Act, an employee and employer can enter into an individual flexibility arrangement (IFA) which varies the terms and conditions of an enterprise agreement in order to meet the genuine needs of the employee and employer.

-Every enterprise agreement must contain a flexibility term that provides for individual flexibility arrangements.
+Every enterprise agreement must contain a term that provides for individual flexibility arrangements.

-When an employer and an employee enter into an IFA, it must:
+When an employer and an employee enter into an IFA, they must ensure that:

-- be genuinely agreed to by the employer and the employee
+- the IFA is genuinely agreed to by the employer and the employee

-- result in the employee being better off overall than the employee would have been if no IFA was made
+- it results in the employee being better off overall than the employee would have been if no IFA was made

-- be signed by both the employer and employee
+- it is signed by both the employer and employee

-- be signed by a parent or guardian of the employee in the case where the employee is under 18 years of age
+- it is signed by a parent or guardian of the employee in the case where the employee is under 18 years of age

-- a copy of the IFA must be provided to the employee within 14 days of agreement.
+- a copy of the IFA is provided to the employee within 14 days of agreement.

 If an IFA does not adhere to these terms it will still have effect.
-However, it may be in contravention of the Fair Work Act 2009.
+However, it may be in contravention of the FW Act.
 There are also strong protections which prevent undue influence or pressure being applied to an employee to get them to enter into an IFA.
-Penalties in excess of $13,000 (for an individual) or $66,000 (for a company) may apply.
+Penalties of up to $16,500 per breach for an individual and $82,500 per breach for a company may apply.
 Penalty amounts are subject to change.
-You can check the current maximum penalties at www.fairwork.gov.au.
+You can check the current maximum penalties on our Litigation page.

 An IFA can be terminated either by mutual agreement in writing between the employer and the employee, or by either the employer or employee, by giving written notice.
 Modern awards require 13 weeks notice but this may be different in an enterprise agreement (but no more than 28 days).

-For more information on IFAs, please see the Fair Work Ombudsman Best Practice Guide - Use of Individual Flexibility Arrangements.
+For more information on IFAs, please see our Use of Individual Flexibility Arrangements best practice guide.

 Fair Work Online: www.fairwork.gov.au